HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 * The HDEA SHALL apply translations to the data as needed using the Trust Service Provider when specified by the Knowledge Artifact.

-* The HDEA SHOULD leverage FHIR to research data model mappings in the Common Data Models Harmonization (CDMH) IG to identify the FHIR resources and APIs required to populate the Data Marts.
+* The HDEA SHOULD leverage FHIR to research data model mappings in the [CDMH IG](http://hl7.org/fhir/us/cdmh/index.html) to identify the FHIR resources and APIs required to populate the Data Marts.

 ### Data Mart Requirements